Riaven/LibreriLMG/README.md

-# LibreriLMG
+# TrabajoLibreria
-Versión trabajo librería LMG
+Archivos trabajo librería